bestbrk/istock via Getty Images

 While NLU is concerned with computer reading comprehension, NLG focuses on enabling computers to write human-like text responses based on data inputs.

-NLG tools typically analyze text using NLP and considerations from the rules of the output language, such as syntax, semantics, lexicons, and morphology.
+NLG tools typically analyze text using NLP and considerations from the rules of the output language, such as syntax, semantics, lexicons and morphology.
 These considerations enable NLG technology to choose how to appropriately phrase each response.

-The potential benefits of NLP technologies in healthcare are wide-ranging, including their use in applications to improve care, support disease diagnosis, and bolster clinical research.
+The potential benefits of NLP technologies in healthcare are wide-ranging, including their use in applications to improve care, support disease diagnosis and bolster clinical research.

-Despite the promise of NLP, NLU, and NLG in healthcare, these technologies have limitations that hinder deployment.
+Despite the promise of NLP, NLU and NLG in healthcare, these technologies have limitations that hinder deployment.

-Many of these are shared across NLP types and applications, stemming from concerns about data, bias, and tool performance.
+Many of these are shared across NLP types and applications, stemming from concerns about data, bias and tool performance.

-Researchers writing in the Canada Communicable Disease Report noted that NLP shares one major limitation with AI, ML, and other advanced analytics technologies: data access and quality.
-The availability of appropriate and high-quality data is key to training NLP tools, and while accessible biomedical datasets exist, they can be limited by data type or research area.
+Researchers writing in the Canada Communicable Disease Report noted that NLP shares one major limitation with AI, ML and other advanced analytics technologies: data access and quality.
+The availability of appropriate and high-quality data is key to training NLP tools, and while accessible biomedical data sets exist, they can be limited by data type or research area.

 The authors further indicated that failing to account for biases in the development and deployment of an NLP model can negatively impact model outputs and perpetuate health disparities.
 Privacy is also a concern, as regulations dictating data use and privacy protections for these technologies have yet to be established.

-The researchers note that, like any advanced technology, there must be frameworks and guidelines in place to make sure that NLP tools are working as intended.
+The researchers noted that, like any advanced technology, there must be frameworks and guidelines in place to make sure that NLP tools are working as intended.
 However, these frameworks and guidelines also have yet to be developed.

 In addition to these challenges, one study from the Journal of Biomedical Informatics stated that discrepancies between the objectives of NLP and clinical research studies present another hurdle.

-NLP tools are developed and evaluated on word-, sentence-, or document-level annotations that model specific attributes, whereas clinical research studies operate on a patient or population level, the authors noted.
+NLP tools are developed and evaluated on word-, sentence- or document-level annotations that model specific attributes, whereas clinical research studies operate on a patient or population level, the authors noted.
 While not insurmountable, these differences make defining appropriate evaluation methods for NLP-driven medical research a major challenge.

 NLP technologies of all types are further limited in healthcare applications when they fail to perform at an acceptable level.